markm208/storyteller/README.md

 - The viewer can choose to skip the animation of the code and only show the state of the code and the comments at comment points.

+### Version control
+Storyteller supports basic version control functionality.
+One can create a new branch of development and merge another branch into an existing one.
+To create a branch the user chooses the option to 'Download the files at this point'.
+A zip file with the state of the files and its history will be saved to your machine.
+Open it up with Storyteller to make changes from that point.

+To merge in the changes from another branch the user chooses the 'Merge' option.
+If there are conflicts on the same line the both sets of changes will be added to the code.
+The changes are added to the in-memory version of the code.
+Simply download the files again and the merged code will be in the new repository.

 ### Sharing
 - There are three ways to share playbacks with others.
   - Download and save the web page that is displaying the playback using the browser (`ctrl-s` in most browsers).
 The page is self contained and can be viewed offline, sent in an email, or added to a web server.